mezzio/mezzio/doc/book/router/laminas-router.md

-[We recommend using an Inversion of Control container](../container/intro.md) for your applications; as such, in this section we will demonstrate two strategies for creating your zend-mvc router implementation.
+[We recommend using an Inversion of Control container](../container/intro.md) for your applications; as such, in this section we will demonstrate two strategies for creating your laminas-mvc router implementation.

 ### Basic Router

-If you don't need to provide any setup or configuration, you can simply instantiate and return an instance of `Zend\Expressive\Router\Zf2` for the service name `Zend\Expressive\Router\RouterInterface`.
+If you don't need to provide any setup or configuration, you can simply instantiate and return an instance of `Mezzio\Router\Laminas` for the service name `Mezzio\Router\RouterInterface`.

 A factory would look like this: